ott-jax/ott/README.md

 **Disclaimer: this is not an official Google product.**

+**Disclaimer: this is still under heavy development, the API is likely to change in places.**

 OTT is a JAX toolbox that bundles a few utilities to solve numerically [optimal transport problems](https://arxiv.org/abs/1803.00567), along with selected applications that rely on solving OT.
 This first version considers the